JimmyKenMerchant/RaspberryPi/sound_box/README.md

 * `sound=pwm` is for specialists who want customized filters.

-* `sound=jack` makes popping noise with high volume on starting or switching music.
-Direct current causes the noise.
-I strongly recommend that you DON'T use this for your ears and devices.
+* I recommend that you use `sound=jack` for debugging.
+DON'T USE ANY EARPHONE OR HEADPHONE.
+MAKE SURE TO TURN DOWN SOUND VOLUME OF CONNECTED SPEAKER.

 ## Make sure to build your own RC Low-pass Filter for PWM0/1 from GPIO Pins.